 The Fourth Emperor, Son of Gaozhong, ruled for only a brief period, enough for the Empress-Dowager Wu Zetian to secure her position.
 He was then discarded as Emperor altogether and replaced by none other his brother.
 Finally, when the ambitions of the former Empress grew too large on her, the Fifth Emperor was replaced by none other than Wu Zetian herself.

-The new Emperor Tang Xuanzong, although diligent at first, later during his Reign became a bitter man disinterested in Imperial Affairs.
-A Famous Tale of the Tang Dynasty depicts the Tang Emperor indulging himself in Leisure and the Beauties of his voluptuous concubine Lady Yang Yuhuan at the HuaXing Hot Springs of Lintung (East of Xi'An) where an Imperial Pleasure Palace and Garden were located.
+The new Emperor Tang Xuanzong, although diligent at first, during his later Reign became a bitter man disinterested in Imperial Affairs.
+A Famous Tale of the Tang Dynasty depicts the Tang Emperor indulging himself in leisure and the fabled beauties of his voluptuous concubine Lady Yang Kuei-Fei (also: Yang Yuhuan or "Precious Consort" at the HuaXing Hot Springs of Lintung (East of Xi'An) where an Imperial Pleasure Palace and Garden were located.
+(Today the hot-springs are well visited Tourist Hot-spot of Xi'An and recently in 2005 a Luxury Hotel was established inside the Former Palace Halls).
+There, in the pleasant surroundings and seclusion of the Palace, the Emperor frolicked with his favorite lady thereby removing himself entirely from the scene of the Capital itself.

 His Reign a High Point for China with well over 50 million citizens by the year 742 AD, with the decline of the Reign of Tang Xuanzong, a long decline of the Tang Dynasty and Rule set in.
-Powers of the Central Government in Chang An were slowly eroded.
-Meanwhile, the advancing Muslim Conquest of Persia hampered the Silk Road Trade and even put and end to exports of Chinese Silks through land routes through to the Western Nations beyond the Mediterranean Sea.

 First Golden Age of the Tang Dynasty - Reign 626/7 AD to 649 AD - Emperor Tang Taizong